 Dr Maureen Vincent has been the Subject Leader of Psychology since 1998 and the Coordinator of the YLP program (Arts Stream) since its inception.
 As well as being a Senior Clinical Psychologist, Maureen is a passionate educator who believes that teaching should be inspiring and engaging, with a lot of practical and fun filled activities incorporated into the program to facilitate and enhance the learning experience.

 So, come prepared to unleash your passion, be challenged and explore your potential opportunities through this dynamic course.
-Maureen looks forward to welcoming you into the Arts and Psychology streams and exposing you to an array of interesting subjects across the arts, humanities and social sciences.
+Maureen looks forward to welcoming you into the Arts, Psychology and Social Justice for Change streams and exposing you to an array of interesting subjects across the arts, humanities and social sciences.

 PERFORMING AND CREATIVE ARTS WITH DR MONIQUE DALGLEISH